 - Roll out the puff pastry sheet over parchment paper.

-- Spread the basil pesto evenly on top of the puff pastry, using a spoon or a spatula.
+- Spread the cream cheese, then the basil pesto evenly on top of the puff pastry, using a spoon or a spatula.

-- Sprinkle the grated Parmigiano cheese on top as well.
+- Sprinkle the shredded cheese on top as well.

 - With a knife or with a wheel cutter, cut the puff pastry into strips large about 1 inch / 2.5 cm.